How to Price Your Home Correctly

 - Are your compliance certificates in order, or have you priced in the cost of obtaining them?

-- Have you set aside emotional attachment and focused on what comparable buyers have actually paid?
+- Have you set aside emotional attachment and focused on what comparable buyers have paid?

 Closing Reflection